How to Grow Asparagus in Your Garden

 Unless you have a huge asparagus bed, I wouldn't recommend harvesting spears until the third year after the crowns are planted.
 This is because asparagus sends out a horizontal root system, and it takes that long for it to be established in a way that won't hurt the plants and overall bed.

-Some people say it's okay to harvest your asparagus before that, but I wouldn't try it too much as it could do a lot of harm.
+Some people would say it's okay to harvest your asparagus before that, but I wouldn't try it too much as it could do a lot of harm.
 The only reason it'd be okay to harvest early is if you have a big asparagus bed that's big enough to nibble some of the plants around the edges if you don't have the willpower to wait.
 That way, you would probably hurt only the outermost edge of the bed.

 Removing too many of the spears will harm the plants, so be careful if you're grabbing a few for an early taste.
 Even in the third year, only harvest the plants for about a month, as their root system is still growing.